whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act-last"><div class="rev-act-header">Revolutionary Activity #6<br/>Receive graciously to have reciprocity over time</div>
-</b><div class="rev-act-body">"Trading" and "bartering" don't involve generosity because they are even exchanges in the moment.
-There are times for trading, but when you receive someone's gift and try to make it an equal exchange by giving them something, you're not acknowledging their generosity and allowing that gratitude and sense of indebtedness within you to grow.
+</b><div class="rev-act-body">Trading and bartering don't involve generosity because they are even exchanges in the moment.
+When you receive someone's gift and try to make it an equal exchange by giving them something, you're not acknowledging their generosity and allowing the feeling of gratitude within you to grow.
 You're essentially receiving the object but rejecting the generosity behind it.<br/><br/>Next time someone does something kind for you, just say thanks and enjoy receiving the gift.
 Whether they're giving you a compliment, making you a meal, or anything else, do not try to give back something of equal value in the moment.
-Instead, let your feeling of gratitude grow and trust that you'll find ways to give back to this person in reciprocity over time.
-If you also want to give the other person something, make it clear that you're also giving a gift and not making a trade.</div></div>
+Instead, let your feeling of gratitude grow and trust that you'll find ways to give back in reciprocity over time.
+If you do want to give the other person something, clarify that you're also giving a gift and not making a trade.</div></div>